Using the Archives

 The Archives makes records available to a variety of users.
 First, it serves the University administration.
 Second, it makes records available to students and staff for research purposes.
 Third, it is open to the general public.
 In serving these constituencies, the Archives carries out the administrative, teaching, research, and outreach functions of the University.

-Researchers visiting the Archives are required to complete a registration form and read the Use of Research Facilities and Materials form.
+Researchers visiting the Archives are required to complete a registration form and read the Researcher Rules and Responsibilities Form form.
 The researcher is asked to indicate the subject and purpose of his/her research.
 This information will help Archives staff to provide assistance to the researcher for the specific information requested.
 Archives staff will assist users in undertaking research by explaining how the reference services of the Archives operate, and how to use the finding aids.
 Once the Archives user has identified relevant sources for research, the staff will retrieve any non-restricted materials.
 If access is restricted, Archives staff will indicate where access permission may be obtained.
 Restrictions may apply due to preservation risks, privacy concerns, or stipulations required by the donor.

 For researchers who know the collection they wish to see: Contact the Archives by email at firstname.lastname@example.org indicating the specific material (accession number/box number) and the date they intend to visit.

 For researchers with general inquiries: Contact the Archives by email at email@example.com.
 Provide as much information as possible about the nature of your research.
 Archives staff will conduct a preliminary search of the relevant holdings and respond with potential accessions matching your search.
 After consulting with the Archives staff and reviewing accession inventories, inform the staff that you wish to make an appointment and indicate the specific material you wish to see.

 Please note that at least 48 hours advance notice is required for material retrieval requests.
 Access to material is by appointment only.